-The new 580 km, 700 MW cable between Norway and the Netherlands (NorNed) was commissioned May 2008.
-The cable will be part of the regulated asset base and incomes for the TSOs in both countries.
+The 580 km, 700 MW cable between Norway and the Netherlands (NorNed) was commissioned May 2008.
+The cable is a part of the regulated asset base and incomes for the TSOs in both countries.

-The new 25 km 420 kV OH line from Nea eastwards to the border with Sweden was commissioned October 2009.
+The 25 km 420 kV OH line from Nea eastwards to the border with Sweden was commissioned October 2009.
 The OH line is also renewed from the border to Järpströmmen in Sweden by Svenska Kraftnät.
 The new OH line removes a bottleneck by replacing the existing 300 kV OH line, which is an upgrade from 220 kV and cannot be upgraded further.

-Statnett SF sent a licence application for a new DC cable between Norway and Denmark December 2009, Skagerak IV.
+A new 140 km DC cable between Norway and Denmark, Skagerak IV, was granted licence June 2010.
 The transmission capacity will be 700 MW.
 The cable is expected to be in commission in 2014.
-There are also licence applications for a DC cable to Germany with capacity of 700 or 1400 MW sent in 2009/2010, expected commissioned in 2015/16.
+There is also licence applications for a DC cable to Germany with capacity of 1400 MW sent in 2009/2010, expected commissioned in 2016/18.